jiang18/projects/swine_varcomp/README.md

 ```
 bfmap --compute_grm 1 --min_maf 0.01 --min_hwe_pval 1e-6 --hwe_midp --binary_genotype_file bed-filename-prefix --snp_info_file snp-info-filename --output_file grm-filename-prefix --num_threads 20
 ```
-Three text GRM files (additive, dominance, and first-order iteraction [A-by-A]) will be genrated.
+Three text GRM files (additive, dominance, and second-order interaction [A-by-A]) will be generated.

-### Creating GRMs for additive by additive (AA), additive by dominance (AD), and  dominance by dominance (DD) based on existed additive and dominance grms.
+### Creating GRMs for additive by additive (AA), additive by dominance (AD), and  dominance by dominance (DD) based on existed additive and dominance GRMs.
 ```
 R < Interaction_matrix.R --no-save
 ```
 Before run the above command, make sure R packages "fastmatrix" and "data.table" are properly installed.
 Also, change the input (additive grm and dominance grm) and output file names accordingly.
-Three text GRM files (additive by additive (AA), additive by dominance (AD), and  dominance by dominance (DD)) will be genrated.
+Three text GRM files (additive by additive [AA], additive by dominance [AD], and  dominance by dominance [DD]) will be genrated.

 ---